micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 ### Add a parameter
 Parameters can also be created by external clients if `allow_undeclared_parameters` flag is set.
-They client just needs to set a value on a unexisting parameter, the parameter will be created if the server is not full and the callback allows the operation.
+The client just needs to set a value on a unexisting parameter, the parameter will be created if the server is not full and the callback allows the operation.

 ### Delete a parameter
-Parameters can be deleted both by the parameter server and external clients:
+Parameters can be deleted by both, the parameter server and external clients:
 ```c
 rclc_delete_parameter(&param_server, "param2");
 ```

-*For external delete requests the server callback will be executed, allowing the user to reject the operation.*
+*For external delete requests, the server callback will be executed, allowing the node to reject the operation.*

 ### Parameters description